BrianHepler/MMM-WeasleyClock/README.md

     module: "MMM-WeasleyClock",
     position: "middle_center",
     config: {
-        uniqueId: "CowboyFamily",
+        uniqueId: “MovieFamily”,
         locations: ["School", "Work", "Jail", "Mortal Peril", "Bar", "Home"],
-        people: ["Cowboy","Cowgirl","Rustler"],
+        people: ["Harry","Ron","Hermione",”Ginny”],
     },
 },
 ```
 See the [full list of options](#configoptions).

-### Dependencies
-* A working installation of [Magic Mirror](https://github.com/MichMich/MagicMirror)
-* `mqtt` to connect to the mosquitto message broker (loaded via npm)
-* `svg.js` to draw the clock (loaded via npm)
-* `Howler` to play the sound file (loaded via npm)

 ## Installation on Your Phone
-OwnTracks is a free (as in beer) application for your mobile phone.
+OwnTracks is a free application for your mobile phone.
 Go to the Google Play Store or the iTunes store and search for OwnTracks.
 Install the app and then open it, just like you were installing Candy Crush.

 Once the app is open, click on the menu in the upper left and select Preferences at the bottom.<br><img src=images/menu.png height=400 border=1> <img src=images/preferences.png height=400 border=1>